grafana/Grafana-Alloy-for-Beginners/README.md

 ### Forwarding OTel data to Grafana

 #### Grafana Cloud

+** QQ: Since we aren't planning on using Grafana Cloud for the demo, should we add this as an addendum? **

 Grafana Cloud provides OTLP Endpoints that you can use directly from within Alloy.